r3stl355/proof-of-work/README.md

 This starts a server on `http://localhost:3000` serving the application UI.

-Usernames `alice`, `bob` and `charlie` are created by default, with each given 10 coins to use.
-This is a demo application so login only requires a username (all lower case) and no password
+Users `alice`, `bob` and `charlie` are created by default, with each given 10 coins to use.
+This is a demo application so login only requires a username (use one of those pre-created user names, all lower case) and no password.

 Switch between those users to test various scenarios, e.g. create a request as `alice`, respond to it as `bob`, etc.